yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Conditional

 ??? example  "&lt;for units with [promotion]&gt;"
+	Also applies to units with temporary status
 	Example: "&lt;for units with [Shock I]&gt;"

 	Applicable to: Conditional

 ??? example  "&lt;for units without [promotion]&gt;"
+	Also applies to units with temporary status
 	Example: "&lt;for units without [Shock I]&gt;"

 	Applicable to: Conditional